elastic/cloud-on-k8s/docs/quickstart.md

 kubectl get elasticsearch
 ```

-While the cluster is being created, you might notice there is no "health" yet and the phase is still "Pending".
-After a while the cluster should appear as "Running", with a green health.
+While the cluster is created, there is no health yet and the phase is still Pending.
+After a while, the cluster appears as Running, with a green health.

-You should notice one Pod in the process of being started:
+You can see that one Pod is in the process of being started:

 ```bash
 kubectl get pods --selector='elasticsearch.k8s.elastic.co/cluster-name=sample'